Lactarius lignyotus

-Lactarius lignyotus is a member of the large milk-cap genus Lactarius in the order Russulales.
+Lactarius lignyotus (chocolate milky) is a member of the large milk-cap genus Lactarius in the order Russulales.
 It was first described scientifically by Elias Magnus Fries in 1855.

+The cap is up to 4 in wide and brown.
+The stalk is brown and white at the base.
+The flesh oozes a milky latex when split.
+It has a yellow or ochre spore print.

+It can be found in coniferous woodland in eastern North America.

 It is considered edible, but of little interest.